user search icon shopping cart icon 0 email icon email icon

 Whole-Day Fasting

 As the name suggests, whole-day fasting involves complete fasting for one to two days per week.
-In some variations of this plan, individuals may eat a small amount-up to 25% of the normal calorie intake-on fasting days.
+In some variations of this plan, individuals may eat a small amount of up to 25% of the normal calorie intake on fasting days.
 Otherwise, only water, coffee, and other zero-calorie drinks are allowed.

-On non-fasting days, people on this plan eat normally without any restrictions.
+On non-fasting days, people on this plan eat normally without restrictions.

 Alternate-Day Fasting

 Alternate-day fasting is similar.
-Alternating a fasting day on Monday, for example, with an eating day on Tuesday, this plan creates more structure in designating caloric intake on particular days.
-Like whole-day fasting plans, alternate-day fasting can entail a complete fast or a significant reduction in calories.
+Alternating a fasting day on Monday, such as an eating day on Tuesday, creates more structure in designating caloric intake on particular days.
+Like whole-day fasting plans, alternate-day fasting can entail a complete fast or significantly reduced calories.

 Another variation of alternate-day fasting is the 5:2 plan.
-The "5" in this plan refers to five days of the week when a person eats normally without restrictions.
-On the remaining two days, a person fasts completely or significantly restricts calories.
+The "5" in this plan refers to five days a week when a person eats normally without restrictions.
+A person fasts completely or significantly restricts calories for the remaining two days.

 Time-Restricted Feeding

 One of the most popular forms of intermittent fasting is time-restricted feeding.
-Under this structure, particular hours of the day-rather than particular days-are designated as fasting and feeding times.
+This structure designates specific hours of the day for fasting and feeding, rather than specific days, making it a more manageable approach for many.

 The most common time-restricted feeding schedules are the 16/8 or 14/10 plans.
-On these plans, a person fasts for 14-16 hours per day.
-During the remaining 8-10 hour window, they consume all of their calorie needs.
+On these plans, a person fasts for 14-16 hours daily.
+They consume all their calorie needs during the remaining 8-10 hours.

 The Warrior Diet